Mailtrain-org/mailtrain/test/e2e/README.md

 For tests to succeed Mailtrian must be started in `test` mode on port 3000 (as http://localhost:3000/ is the predefined service url).
 The tests itself have to be started in a second Terminal window.

-1. Start Mailtrain with `npm run startest`
+1. Start Mailtrain with `npm run starttest`
 2. Start e2e tests with `npm run e2e`

 ## Using Different Browsers